ContainerSSH/ContainerSSH/README.md

 config server must respond in JSON format.

 Some configuration values cannot be overridden from the config server.
-These are the ones that get used before the connection is established, but the Docker provider also overrides a few, such as `attachstdio`.
+These are the ones that get used before the connection is established, but the backends also override a few, such as `attachstdio`.

 ## The `dockerrun` backend